 Our continued focus on customer needs manifests in the development of our business building further logistic capabilities.
 More than ever before, customers are demanding end-toend solutions as we build our ability to connect with cargo owners and aggregators of demand.
-Deep Sea Ports and Marine Terminals Logistics Marine Services Economic Zones

-We are proud to be in a business where we can make such a positive difference to the world.
+Deep Sea Ports and Marine Terminals Logistics Marine Services Economic Zones Read more about our Operational Performance on pages 22 and 23 We are proud to be in a business where we can make such a positive difference to the world.
 Not just for our customers, our people and our shareholders, but for all the communities in which we operate around the globe.